Just Complete the Application!

 This first opportunity with Common Application is to understand exactly what a college expects from an applicant.
 During this process, students may seek assistance from counselors, parents, teachers, and mentors to practice preparing the college application in full.

 While Common App is used by many colleges, far more do not use it and countless other post-secondary options exist.
-For example, this website has instructions on how to apply to the University of California: http://admission.universityofcalifornia.edu/how-to-apply/apply-online/, and this website explains how to apply for the U.S. Army:http://www.goarmy.com/learn.html.
+For example, this website has instructions on how to apply to the University of California: https://admission.universityofcalifornia.edu/apply-now.html, and this website explains how to apply for the U.S. Army: http://www.goarmy.com/learn.html.

 After completing the Common Application, write a list below of websites for 5 other opportunities in life after high school that were not listed on the Common Application.